authsignal/cognito-lambdas/README.md

 These lambdas are designed to be used together with the [React Native example app](https://github.com/authsignal/aws-cognito-react-native-example).

-It includes the following.
+The repository includes lambdas for the following features:

-## Unauthenticated API endpoint lambda
+## Start sign-in endpoint

 This lambda is called before initiating sign-in with Cognito.
 It will lookup a user by phone number or Google ID token, create them in Cognito if they don't exist, and return their username.

 - [Start sign-in](https://github.com/authsignal/cognito-lambdas/blob/main/api/start-sign-in.ts)

-## Cognito trigger lambdas
+## Cognito triggers

 The following lambdas are used for signing in to Cognito with SMS OTP, passkey, or Google sign-in: